 In 1989, the West Bank Community Development Corporation (CDC) developed a network of day-care houses.
-Local service agencies, the Currie Center and the People’s Center, had also increased their programming for children.
+Local service agencies, primarily the Currie Center and the People’s Center, also increased their programming for children.
 In the winter of 1991, parents and school teachers in the community began discussing the need for a local school.
 In May of 1991, the West Bank CDC continued its history of supporting family services and agreed to act as the fiscal agent for the proposed school.
-With CDC backing, a series of community meetings had been held to access the needs of neighborhood families in regards to a school, and a proposal for a charter school was written.
+With CDC backing, a series of community meetings had been held to assess the needs of neighborhood families regarding a school, and a proposal for a charter school was written.

 The core collective visions for the school included the following: